Yankees vs. Phillies MLB Betting Odds, Trends & Prediction

-The New York Yankees head to Philadelphia to face the Phillies at 6:40 PM ET on Monday night on MLB Network and Prime Video.
-It’s the first game of a three-game set.
+The New York Yankees remain in Philadelphia to face the Phillies at 6:40 PM ET on Tuesday night on TBS.
+It’s the Game 2 of a three-game set.
 Keep reading for our Yankees vs. Phillies betting prediction.

 Yankees vs. Phillies Game Matchup and Betting Odds